NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.MatteMonitorPlugin.rst

 MatteMonitor node
 =================

-*This documentation is for version 1.0 of MatteMonitor.*
+*This documentation is for version 1.0 of MatteMonitor (net.sf.openfx.MatteMonitorPlugin).*

 Description
 -----------